nf-core/eager/docs/usage.md

 #### `--min_base_coverage`

-The minimal number of reads covering a base for a SNP at that psitoin to be considered for processing by MultiVCFAnalyzer.
+The minimal number of reads covering a base for a SNP at that position to be considered for processing by MultiVCFAnalyzer.
 The default depth is 5.

 #### `--min_allele_freq_hom`